 What does this mean for the processor in the 13in models?
 Here we are likely to see a new generation of processor.
 Will the 13in range move from 8th generation to the 9th generation processor range currently seen in the 16in MacBook Pro.

-Or could we see the arrival of the 10th generation Intel processor?
+Or could we see the arrival of the 10th generation Intel processor - known as Ice Lake?
 A number of laptops are already using these.
-It would be unusual for the 13in to gain a newer processor generation before their bigger siblings though, so perhaps Apple will update the entire range in one go.
+However, it would be unusual for the 13in to gain a newer processor generation before their bigger siblings though, so perhaps Apple will update the entire range in one go.

 One thing we’d really like to see is an increase in the amount of storage on offer.
 We feel that the paltry 128GB in the base model is too little.
 We’d like to see 256GB and 512GB as standard at the entry level and a 512GB and 1TB option on the top of the range 13in MacBook Pro.
 Currently that is a £200 build-to-order option.